 Is there a wait list to get into your programs?

 We do our best to keep our clients from waiting by working hard to get them into our programs as quickly as possible.
 However, sometimes clients may have to wait for a while to get into our residential programs.
 As spots are always opening up, the wait is often short.
 In some cases, clients attend Intensive Outpatient Program (IOP) while waiting for a residential program spot to open up.

 What payment options are offered to clients at Crossroads?

-Crossroads accepts private insurance, MaineCare, Medicare and self-payment.
-Fee schedules are presented at your initial intake appointment.
-We accept Visa, Mastercard and personal checks.
-Through the compassionate generosity of past patients and their families, a limited amount of financial assistance may be available to those who meet the needs assessment criteria.
+Crossroads is in network with most major insurances to cover the cost of treatment.
+Crossroads also accepts self-pay and offers a competitive self-pay rate.
+Through the compassionate generosity of past patients and their families, a limited amount of financial assistance may be available to those who meet the financial needs assessment criteria.
 To learn more about financial assistance, talk with our admissions staff.
 Full scholarships are not offered.